• Features

 It’s also best practice to watch out for these metrics:

-- Spam complaints over 0.1% — Content problems or sending to unengaged users
+• Spam complaints over 0.1% — Content problems or sending to unengaged subscribers

-- Click rates under 1.22% — Content isn’t relevant to your audience
+• Click rates under 1.22% — Content isn’t relevant to your audience (varies by industry)

-Remember — multiple metrics moving in the wrong direction indicate systemic problems that need immediate attention before your sender reputation tanks completely.
+Most of these metrics vary significantly by industry and by specific business.
+However, if metrics are moving in the wrong direction, it indicates systemic problems that need immediate attention before your sender reputation gets worse.

-Run campaigns via mail-tester.com before sending.
+Run campaigns with tools like mail-tester.com before sending.
 Check overall spam scores, authentication status, blacklist presence, content analysis, and rendering issues.

 Test across providers using seed addresses since Gmail, Yahoo, and Outlook filter differently.
 What reaches one provider’s inbox might hit another’s spam folder.
 Testing prevents surprises and identifies fixes before campaigns launch.

 Ask customers to add your email address to their contacts.
-Different email providers call it different things — safe sender list, approved contacts, or address book — but the result is the same.
+Different email providers call it by different names — safe sender list, approved contacts, or address book — but the result is the same.
 Your emails skip spam filters entirely.

-Give your customers a reason to do it with discounts.
-The more customers who whitelist you, the better your reputation becomes with their email provider.
+Give your customers a reason to do it with discounts or other promotions.
+The more customers whitelist your email, the better your reputation becomes with their email provider.

 It’s a feedback loop that benefits everyone — you reach inboxes, they get deals, and email providers see genuine interest in your messages.